project-grasp/lean-workshops/commutativity_of_addition.rst

 Exercise
 ----------

 Remember the task where you were supposed to discover `eq.refl`?
-How could you use it to prove the following lemma:
+Could you use it to prove the following lemma?

 .. code-block:: lean